rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/configuration/prometheusrules/_index.md

 {{% tabs %}}
 {{% tab "Rancher v2.5.4" %}}
-Rancher v2.5.4 introduced the capability to configure reducers by filling out forms in the Rancher UI.
+Rancher v2.5.4 introduced the capability to configure PrometheusRules by filling out forms in the Rancher UI.

 ### Rule Group